 • Unusual values must be shown with appropriate colours based on their priority

-For unusual values classified “Alert” (see assumption #2) we add a “orange” background color to the box(intented as a room box if on dashboard is logged in a building manager , intented as a building box if on dashboard is logged in an area manager and etc.) that contains the sensors that is over threshold .
+For unusual values classified “Alert” (see assumption #2) we add a “orange” background color to the box(intenteded as a room box if on dashboard the user is logged as a building manager , intenteded as a building box if on dashboard the user is logged as an area manager and etc.) that contains the sensors that is over threshold .
 For unusual values classified “Warning” (see the same assumption) we do the same operation after have done risks evaluation but colouring the box with a “red” color.
+An example of this is given in the Appendix section below.

 • Dashboard must show all sensors